khandaa/base_v1/README.md

 - **Payment Integration Module**: A comprehensive payment integration system with QR code management and transaction tracking.
 Admins can upload, activate, and manage payment QR codes through an intuitive UI.
 The module automatically creates required database tables on initialization.

+- **Feature Toggle System**: Comprehensive feature management with role-based access control:
+  - **Route-Based Feature Toggles**: All application routes are protected by feature toggles that can be enabled/disabled
+  - **Role-Based Access Control**: Admin users have full access to all routes and features
+  - **Permission Structure**: Non-admin users have view permissions only for enabled routes
-- **Feature Toggle System**: Admin and Full Access roles can manage feature flags via a dedicated UI and API.
-Use toggles to enable/disable features for controlled rollout, including the new payment integration module.
+  - **Admin UI**: Admin and Full Access roles can manage feature flags via a dedicated UI
+  - **API Integration**: Complete API for managing feature toggles programmatically
+  - **Controlled Rollout**: Enable/disable features and routes for controlled deployment

 - **Activity Logging**: Activity Log page displays timestamps in a readable format and includes a 'IP Address / Port' column, showing the source of each activity if available.